kjwilzn/primel/README.md

 In Primel, you need to guess a 5 digit prime.
 The game lets you know which digits you get right each time you guess a valid 5 digit prime.

-# Is this supposed to be basically impossible?

-Yes.

 _To Run Locally:_
 Clone the repository and perform the following command line actions: